The bay anchovy is a small, translucent fish that lives in schools throughout the Chesapeake Bay. It is the most abundant fish in the Bay.

 Abundant year-round throughout the Bay and the lower reaches of rivers.

-The bay anchovy feeds mostly on zooplankton, such as fish larvae.
+The bay anchovy feeds mostly on zooplankton, primarily copepods.

 Spawning occurs in May through September, with a peak in July.
 Females can spawn up to 50 times each season, producing more than 1,000 eggs in each batch.
 Eggs typically hatch within 24 hours.
 Growth occurs quickly, and fish reach maturity just a few months after hatching.
-Bay anchovies are believed to live longer than one year, but seldom longer than two years.
+Bay anchovies can live up to three years in age, but most individuals are less than one year old.